joesmusings/quartz/content/digital garden.md

 - Syncing updates
 	- I created a Raycast Script that will run the sync functions automatically, I just have to type "sync" into Raycast, and voila!

-Future upgrades:
-- I really liked the comments functionality in Flowershow via Giscus, I'm hoping that functionality will also be rolled out to quartz!

 ---

 Would love to be able to use something to export my notes with something like obsidian-export, and then publish them in a more custom way than the digital garden plugin or Obsidian Publish.